catspeed-cc/tew-829dru-goldrepo/README.md

 2							GND (continuity to DC negative)
 3							TX (3.3v high, fluctuating during transmission, dead when unpowered) 4							RX (3.3v high, fluctuating during transmission, dead when unpowered)

+Note: this has been verified with a multimeter to be the most common pinout layout

 							#################